Moffein/SniperClassic/Release/README.md

 		- Can be re-enabled via the Cursed config option (all players need to enable it).
 	- Added attack speed scaling to the lightning damage.

 	*Disrupt was removed because it was fundamentally incompatible with the new Spotter system and didn't have much synergy with Sniper's primaries.
-It's been left available in the config for those who still want to use it.*
+It's been left available in the config for those who still want to use it.
+I feel this would be better-suited for an equipment or a skill on a completely different survivor.*

 `0.9.8`